-When families consider private high school, finding the right fit is as important as choosing where to go to college.
-The high school years are a critical time of learning, self-discovery, and growth, and at Colorado Rocky Mountain School, dedication to a students' individual development underpins every class, program, and activity.
+The high school years are a critical time of learning, self-discovery, and growth, and at Colorado Rocky Mountain School, dedication to a students' individual development underpins every class, program, and activity we offer.

-With a purposefully sized population of around 165 boarding and day students, Colorado Rocky Mountain School cultivates a rich and meaningful learning environment for every student.
+With an intentional population of around 165 boarding and day students, Colorado Rocky Mountain School cultivates a rich and meaningful learning environment for every student.
 The school emphasizes rigorous college-prep classes

 , the development of core values